GEANT/gitlab-to-forgejo/README.md

 python3 -m pip install -r requirements.txt
 ```

-Then call the scripts using `--help`:
+Then acticate your venv and call the scripts using `--help`:

 * `./migrate.py --help`
 * `./create_push_mirrors.py --help`